Market Harborough

 Is that a classic buttercross across from the traffic, designed to keep the dairy dry on the day of the market in question?

-Not so, it would seem, rather a very early, 17th-century grammar school and an exclusive one at that judging by the size of the classrooms?
-Initially intended for the education of poorer boys of the parish, it was soon highjacked by fee-paying toffs.
+Not so, it would seem, rather a very early, 17th-century grammar school and an exclusive one judging by the size of the classrooms?
+Initially intended to educate poorer boys of the parish, it was soon highjacked by fee-paying toffs.

-That was the case for over 200 years until the latest incarnation of the local school, which still bears the name of the benefactor Robert Smyth, reverted after the war progressing through the standard Grammar\Comprehensive\Academy rebranding.
+That was the case for over 200 years until the latest incarnation of the local seat of learning, which still bears the name of the benefactor Robert Smyth, reverted after the war progressing through the standard Grammar\Comprehensive\Academy rebranding.

 Further education is provided at the Harborough Museum, which occupies the former Symington's Factory, which is where they manufactured, get this, women's corsets.